alejandro-guzman/continuum-docker/README.md

 # continuum-docker

 ## Purpose:
-Declare environment for a Continuum image for Voltron.
+Declare environment for a Continuum image for Ossum.

 ## Improvements to be made:
 Build a smaller image using a different base image. ex `FROM python:2.7.15-alpine3.7`
 Note: currently 950MB

 ## How to use
-### Building image
+### Build image
 ```bash
 docker image build \
     --tag continuum-production \